kmcnaught/pyclub-contributions/PITCHME.md

 - Should run as often as possible
     - Continuous integration tools (Travis CI, Jenkins)
 - Example project setup
-+++

 ## What does a test look like?

-- Different testing frameworks exist, but ultimately a test is a function that returns a boolean. (maybe exit code, assertion, ...)
+- Different testing frameworks have their own conventions, but ultimately a test is a function that returns a boolean. (maybe exit code, assertion, ...)

 ![exp_growth_test](exp_growth_test.png)